philsupertramp/blog/src/posts/thowards-relyable-assistants-in-a-world-of-llms.md

 $$
 but $b$ doesn't add too much visual value, so $c$ was better to make a point.
 Yet $b$ is another component to express an even wider range of functions.
+For instance straight lines by setting $a=0$.

+Overall the variety of options of combinations that we CA chose for $a,b$ and $c$ is literally endless.

+Now consider the case of Large Language Models.
+Like earlier explained, these models const of millions or billions of parameters.
+These parameters are combined with way more advanced operations as simple additions and multiplications.

 Similar to the difference between the very simplified version of this formula and the other two is the increased complexity in the expression as well as